jensmjahle/mushroom-identification-backend/README.md

 ## License

-This project is part of an academic bachelor project and is not licensed for commercial use without permission.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.